aOri69/AdventOfCode/2023/rust/day_01/README.md

 _What is the sum of all of the calibration values?_

+Your puzzle answer was `55429`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2023) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](https://adventofcode.com/2023/day/1/input).
+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2023/day/1/input).

+You can also this puzzle.